fabio-osti/PortunusAdiutor/README.md

 ## See more

-The examples given here are of the CodeMessagePoster strategy, you can see the full examples at the Tester folder on the project.
+The examples given here are of the CodeMessagePoster strategy, you can see the full examples at the Examples folder on the project.